AnD-startup/dev.to/docs/readme.md

   - maintainers
 ---

-# Welcome to DEV's developer documentation
+# Welcome to LetsBuild.gg's developer documentation

-On this site you'll find instructions to setup a [local instance of DEV][installation], documentation on the [architecture of DEV][architecture], [how to contribute][contributing], and many other useful documents.
+On this site you'll find instructions to setup a [local instance of LetsBuild.gg][installation], documentation on the [architecture of LetsBuild.gg][architecture], [how to contribute][contributing], and many other useful documents.

-This documentation site is the product of a number of volunteer contributors working alongside the DEV Core Team, special thanks to all those who have contributed to the documentation.
+This documentation site is the product of a number of volunteer contributors working alongside the LetsBuild.gg Core Team, special thanks to all those who have contributed to the documentation.

 # Running the documentation locally

-Like DEV, this site is open source and the code is [hosted on GitHub][docs].
+Like LetsBuild.gg, this site is open source and the code is [hosted on GitHub][docs].
 If you find any incorrect information, or a even a typo, we'd love to see a pull request.
 Follow these steps to get the documentation site running locally.

-DEV's documentation is built with [GitDocs NodeJS library][gitdocs].
+LetsBuild.gg's documentation is built with [GitDocs NodeJS library][gitdocs].

 The first step to running the documentations locally is to install the `GitDocs` package globally.